danblondell/home-inventory/spec.md

 ## Functions
 General:
 - [ ] Add layout with sign out, create room, create item, etc
+- [ ] Can I add some CSS styling?
+Where does it go?
+Public folder?
+- [ ] Add error message where needed
 User:
 - [x] Create user
 - [x] Login as user